-The Parent and the Company closely monitor the developments regarding the SARS COVID 19 pandemic (see also the reference in the BoD report and note 2.3.).
+The Parent and the Company closely monitor the developments regarding the SARS COVID 19 pandemic.
 According to IAS 10, the effects from the outbreak of the virus do not constitute an adjusting event that may affect the financial statements of the Company for the year ended on the 31st of December 2019.

-The Board of Directors decided to propose for approval by the Annual General Meeting of the shareholders, the distribution of earnings, in the form of dividend, of a total amount of € 180.000.
+The Board of Directors decided to propose for approval by the Annual General Meeting of the shareholders, the distribution of earnings, in the form of dividend, of a total amount of € 483.000.

-Athens, 02nd of September 2020
+Athens, 2nd of September 2020

-The undersigned
+The Administrators